If you do not find the answer to your question, please contact me.

 Data Transfer & Backup

-You will receive your data either via Wetransfer or Dropbox.
+You can choose to receive your data via Wetransfer, Dropbox, Picdrop or Frame.io.

-If you wish, you can have your data sent as a password-protected Wetransfer link.
+If you wish, you can have your data sent as a password-protected link.

 By default, your data is available for 3 months as a Wetransfer link.
 During this time, you can use the link as often as you like.
 You are also welcome to book an extended data backup.